 Should your child become incapacitated, you may also need the ability to access and manage their finances and legal affairs, and this requires your child to grant you durable financial power of attorney.

 Durable financial power of attorney gives you the authority to manage their financial and legal matters, such as paying their tuition, applying for student loans, paying their rent, negotiating (or re-negotiating) a lease, managing their bank accounts, and collecting government benefits if necessary.
 Without this document, you’ll have to petition the court for this authority.

-As your Personal Family Lawyer®, we will not only help you draft these documents, but we can also facilitate a family meeting to discuss the importance of estate planning with your kids.
+As your lawyer, we will not only help you draft these documents, but we can also facilitate a family meeting to discuss the importance of estate planning with your kids.
 From there, we hope this will begin a life-long relationship with your children as they start on their journey into adulthood and beyond.
 Contact us today to schedule your appointment.

 This article is a service of Reflections Life Planning LLC.
 We do not just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That’s why we offer a Family Wealth Planning Session™, during which you will get more financially organized than you’ve ever been before and make all the best choices for the people you love.
 You can begin by calling our office today to schedule a Family Wealth Planning Session and mention this article to find out how to get this $750 session at no charge.